hashbangcode/drupal-services-talk/src/slides.md

 class SingleArgument implements SingleArgumentInterface {

-  public function __construct(protected SerializationInterface $serializer) {}
+  public function __construct(protected PasswordGeneratorInterface $passwordGenerator) {
   }
+}
 ```
 <!--
 This is call constructor property promotion.
-The $serialiser property is created in our class.
+The $passwordGenerator property is created in our class.
-This follows SOLID principles again, in this case the dependency inversion principle.
+Requiring the interface follows SOLID principles, in this case the dependency inversion principle.
 -->

 ---